CS639-Data-Management-for-Data-Science/f24/p2/README.md

 - 18:48 22 Sep 2024: Update Github classroom link
 - 22:11 23 Sep 2024: SQL queries might return generic dataframe objects!
 Please typecast them appropriately.
 For ex - Typecast columns with date information to pandas `Datetime` objects to pass the autograder.
 (You can use `autograder_beta.py` to get a more verbose output to figure out such inconsistencies)
+- 17:45 24 Sep 2024: Update partner policy

+## Parter policy for this assignment

+We do accept partner work on this project.
+If you are in a team (max two people) to finish this assignment, only one of the team members should submit their assignment. **The submitted repo should have a README file that write ALL the team members' names right at the top of the file before anything within the file**

 ## Overview